c-guzman/cipher-workflow-platform/README.md

 In doing that, tasks will be executed through the `qsub` SGE command, and so your pipeline will behave like any other SGE job script, with the benefit that *Nextflow* will automatically and transparently manage the tasks synchronisation, file(s) staging/un-staging, etc.

+More information regarding the platforms Nextflow supports and how to run them can be found [HERE](https://www.nextflow.io/docs/latest/executor.html).